 *Nominations can be made by Commissioners, Past Presidents, Council Members, or a Commissioner Emeritus.*

 No more than two (2) nominations per year can be made by these individuals.
-To nominate someone for the National Softball Hall of Fame, for information concerning Hall of Fame eligibility procedures, or if you have questions regarding Hall of Fame nomination, contact Codi Warren, Marketing and Communications Coordinator, at (405) 425-3431 or through e-mail: firstname.lastname@example.org.
+To nominate someone for the National Softball Hall of Fame, for information concerning Hall of Fame eligibility procedures, or if you have questions regarding Hall of Fame nomination, contact Codi Warren, Managing Director of Communications, at (405) 425-3431 or through e-mail: firstname.lastname@example.org.

 All players who competed at the national championship play in fast pitch, slow pitch and modified pitch can be nominated for the Hall of Fame.
 Players must get at least 75 percent (nine) of the votes cast by the 12-member ASA Hall of Fame Committee to be elected.
 Players can be submitted only three times, this can either be consecutively or at different years.
 Players nominated must be retired at least three (3) years from active play at the national championship level and have been named to at least three (3) ASA All-American teams, including two (2) first-team selections.
 Former USA Softball athletes who played for a minimum of three (3) years on the USA National Team can also be nominated.